powchess/chessboard/README.md

-# chessboard
+# Svelte Chessboard
-Chessboard UI Package for PowChess
+This is the Chessboard UI Package which is used on PowChess.com.